ozzysv/ViaFence/README.md

 ## Installation

-Copy the plugin folder into your KiCad 9 third-party plugins directory.
+Copy the via_fence folder from the archive into your KiCad 9 third-party plugins directory

 Typical Windows path: